Chung Wan-mei

 Chung Wan-mei (鍾萬梅 (Zhōng Wànméi)) is a Taiwanese politician.
 He was the Minister of the Hakka Affairs Council from 1 February 2016 until 20 May 2016.

 Education

-Chung is a Hakka born in Miaoli County.
-He obtained his bachelor's degree from the Department of Educational Psychology and Counselling of National Taiwan Normal University.
+Chung born in Miaoli County to a Hakka Chinese family.
+He graduated from National Taiwan Normal University with a bachelor's degree in educational psychology and counseling.

 Political career

 Chung became a Department Director of the Council for Hakka Affairs (CHA) in 2001.
 In 2008, he became the Administrative Deputy Minister of the CHA.
 He continued to serve the council through its renaming to the Hakka Affairs Council (HAC) on 1 January 2012.
 On 30 July 2014 he became the Political Deputy Minister of the HAC and became the Minister on 1 February 2016, serving until 20 May 2016.